 The BHMA (Builders Home Manufacturers Association) is the official trade association for manufacturers of building hardware.
 It is the only association accredited by the ANSI (American National Standards Institute) to enforce performance standards for commercial locks.
 The BHMA also helps set industry standards on building codes, fire safety standards and accessibility compliance.

 Together, the BHMA and ANSI are responsible for setting the standards for commercial locks.
 These two entities systematically test and certify hardware products before they can be sold to or installed for customers.
+As the point of reference for the commercial hardware industry, BHMA certification verifies safety and security for products including hinges, locks, emergency exits, and exit alarms.
 Locks with ANSI/BHMA certification can be trusted in terms of quality and security.

 What Are the Commercial Lock Grades?